colmoneill/drafts/Continuation-on-dependencies.md

 I came to this school as a way to directly address these topics, surround myself with peers along which I had hoped to be able to develop these thought around software brand dependencies, yet it seems like Apple has already won the war here.

-Of course if this does end up crystallizing into some sort of text, I'll have to be very careful in the ways of saying things that relate to brands and the border of these issues with marketing strategies.
+Of course if this does end up crystallising into some sort of text, I'll have to be very careful in the ways of saying things that relate to brands and the border of these issues with marketing strategies.

-I think a part of what I want to achieve is to stabilize this discourse in a way that I can display the links between software and comfort as a bad thing.
+I think a part of what I want to achieve is to stabilise this discourse in a way that I can display the links between software and comfort as a bad thing.